Relentless Storm Unleashes Downpours Across SoCal. When Will the Rain End?

 The northbound 101 Freeway was closed at Mariposa Reina due to debris flow in the area.
 State Route 154 was closed in both directions at State Route 246 and State Route 192 due to rock slides.

-It was also closed at the 33 through Santa Claus Lane.
+It was also closed at Highway 33 through Santa Claus Lane.
 Officials said to expect flooding along sections of the northbound 101 Freeway throughout Summerland and Montecito.
-The Northbound 101 was also closed at Gaviota Highway.
+The northbound 101 was also closed at Gaviota Highway.

 San Ysidro Creek was seen flooding on Jameson Lane around 3:30 p.m.